brycedrennan/eulerian-magnification/README.rst

 **When I process the video it looks all weird - alternating from bright to dark - what am I doing wrong?**

 Most likely the video you're trying to process just has too much movement.
-Try running it through a video stabelizer.
+Try running it through a video stabilizer.
-Even with stablization, it can be hard to find the exact right frequency and amplification parameters to isolate the hiddne motion you're trying to display.
+Even with stabilization, it can be hard to find the correct frequency and amplification parameters that isolate the hidden motion you're trying to display.

-Additionally, some videos are better suited to motion amplifcation using a laplacian pyramid.
-This has not yet been implemented in this library.
-The baby breathing video is a good example of a video better suited to this method.
+Additionally, some videos are better suited to motion amplification using a laplacian pyramid.

 **Windows: IndexError: tuple index out of range**